The “16 types of graduate student by JRR Tolkien” was

 has been relentlessly maneuvering everything and everyone in an effort to

 maximize his career advancement.
-He is extremely effective at twisting any
+He is uniquely effective at twisting any

-given collaboration to his favor, such that he now has a very good publication
+given collaboration in his favor, such that he now has a very good publication

 record.
 However, as time as gone on, his manipulative tendencies have become